cpp-red-lion/cpp-red-lion.github.io/blog/cpponsea2022/sessions.md

 ### Daniela Engert - [Contemporary C++ in Action](https://cpponsea.uk/2022/sessions/contemporary-cpp-in-action.html)
-An application showcase/demo where Daniela is of course using C++20 modules, does some network programming with coroutines (based on ASIO executors), with the occasional C++23 features...
+An application showcase/demo where Daniela is, of course 😄, using C++20 modules, does some network programming with coroutines (based on ASIO executors), with the occasional C++23 features...
 Daniela pushes the limits of currently available stuff in new compiler versions - at the moment, only **MSVC** supports all the features needed by her implementation; and that's on _Preview versions_ of VS2022!
-Daniela submitted so many bugs and feedback to our Visual C++ team, that she practically accelerated our C++20/23 conformance 😄
+Daniela submitted so many bugs and feedback to our Visual C++ team, that she practically accelerated our C++20/23 conformance 👍
 If you want to see this fleshed out even further, watch Daniela's keynotes at CppCon and Meeting C++, in a few months.
 She told me she has more cool things coming.
 ![](img/sessions/dani_1.jpeg)
 ![](img/sessions/dani_2.jpeg)